tiagojm/api-sync-async-tests/README.md

-﻿# API async Tests - api-sync-x-async
+﻿# API Async Tests - api-sync-x-async
 .NET Core based Web API, wich one represent an Application whose goal is test benefits from async API in comparison on sync API

 ## Prerequisites